w3f/w3f-education/docs/AtoZ/q-faq.md

 ## How is Polkadot different from Cosmos?

 A classic comparison.
 Polkadot vs Cosmos has been one of the most debated topics as they are competitors for a chain model that allows other layer 1 chains to connect and interoperate together.
-Interoperability is a cat that can be skinned in many different ways(sorry cat lovers, I love that analogy).
+See [this wiki page](https://wiki.polkadot.network/docs/learn-comparisons-cosmos) for more info about this topic.

 ## Why do different networks have different addresses but the same pubkey?